mslipenchuk267/02-Nyce-Murray-BankSim/README.md

 # BankSim

+# Requirements

+# Testing
+We mainly used manual testing for this assignment.

 ## Race Condition Explanation
 A race condition could occue because there are no locks or wait/signals around the Bank_transfer(...) function.
 When this function is called it makes 2 calls in the following order: